karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

 Actions API
 ===========

-To interact with the physical state of your resources you can use the actions API.
-Each resource can have several actions defined, of things you can do with it on the platform.
-While the :ref:`Resource API <resource-api>` focuses on the configuration part of your resources, the actions API manipulates the physical state.
+To interact with the physical state of your apps and services you can use the actions API.
+While the :ref:`App API <app-api>` and :ref:`Services API
+<service-api>` focuses on the configuration part of your resources, the actions
+API manipulates the physical state.

 Every request to the actions API creates a *logbook* that can be polled for the progress of the action.
 The logbook contains the current status of the action, and the log output generated by the server.
 If an action has been successfully queued, the response contains a :mailheader:`Location` header field, containing the URI of the logbook.
 See the :ref:`Logbook API <logbook-api>` section for more information on the logbook.

 Action JSON Format
 ------------------